The Dynamics of Relationships – Lupus, Family and Support Systems

 Whether you consider your family as the family you were born or married into, the one you’ve created with your partner or spouse, or one you’ve hand-picked from close friends over the years, the strong support system these people provide in your life is as vital to your health and well-being as any medication that may be prescribed to treat your lupus.
-Keeping these relationships rewarding, however, takes time and tender loving care.

 - Changing Dynamics: How Expectations and the Role You Play in Your Relationships May Change with a Lupus Diagnosis

 - Starting the Discussion – How to Talk about Lupus With Your Support System

 Keeping relationships of family, friends, co-workers and others is rewarding, however, takes time and tender loving care.
 Knowing that change is inevitable and knowing how to communicate effectively about your feelings can maintain the harmony and balance of these relationships while making sure your needs are met when you have lupus.